-A tranquil oasis of lush irrigated meadows and cottonwood-lined streams nestled beneath rocky buttes, Table Rock Ranch is one of the finest fly-fishing properties in western Colorado.
+A tranquil oasis of lush irrigated meadows and cottonwood-lined streams nestled beneath rocky buttes, Table Rock Ranch is one of the finest fly fishing properties in western Colorado.
 The extraordinary water, beauty and privacy of this end-of-the-road property are complemented by outstanding accommodations and a convenient location within easy reach of both the Vail Valley and Steamboat Springs resort areas.

-Table Rock Ranch is blessed with a unique setting at the mouth of three canyons where streams tumble out of the rugged mountains and combine their flows as they meander alongside fertile meadows.
-This natural abundance of water has been further accentuated by professional enhancements to make this ranch truly stand out for the amount of high-quality live water and still-water fishing.
-Additionally, the rich habitat attracts a variety of wildlife, and vast surrounding BLM lands provide a multitude of pristine areas to explore directly from the 785± acre property.
+Table Rock Ranch is blessed with a unique setting at the mouth of three canyons, where streams tumble out of the rugged mountains and combine their flows as they meander alongside fertile meadows.
+This natural abundance of water has been further accentuated by professional enhancements to make this ranch truly stand out for the amount of high-quality live water and stillwater fishing.
+Additionally, the rich habitat attracts a variety of wildlife and vast surrounding BLM lands provide a multitude of pristine areas to explore directly from the 785± acre property.

 The Vail Valley is well known as one of the premier year-round resort destinations in the world.
-Top-rated ski slopes are complimented by wide-ranging amenities and first-class services.
+Top-rated ski slopes are complemented by wide-ranging amenities and first-class services.
 Steamboat is an authentic western town and is recognized as a top recreation hub, with a family-oriented ski mountain, excellent hunting, fishing, hiking, snowmobiling and kayaking.

 Traveling from either Steamboat Springs to the north or the Vail Valley to the south, Table Rock Ranch is accessed via State Highway 131, which links the two resort areas.
 The region along Highway 131 is often referred to as the “Vail-Steamboat corridor” and is a beautiful drive, taking in a wide variety of scenery ranging from the Colorado River and Upper Yampa River to pastoral ranchlands and distant mountain peaks.